 Dr. Grahams Home is an orphanage built in 1900 by Dr. J.A Graham, a missionary.
 Till today it remains one of the best schools in the hills and is famous for its philanthropic activity.
 Many foreigners and Indians volunteer to serve at the school during their extended tours.

-If you are travelling to Kalimpong from Siliguri or Gangtok you have to follow the NH31A.
+If you are travelling to Kalimpong from Siliguri or Gangtok you have to follow the NH 10.
 This is main road connecting Bengal with Sikkim and it passes through Teesta Bazar area where it crosses river Teesta before entering into Sikkim.
-Near Teesta Bazar you have to take a turn from NH31A and drive uphill about 14 km to reach the town on the hill top.
-Travelling from Darjeeling to Kalimpong, you may reach Teesta Bazar through the Peshok road, from west Sikkim you have to travel via Jorethang.
+Near Teesta Bazar you have to take a turn from NH 10 and drive uphill about 14 km to reach the town on the hill top.
+Travelling from Darjeeling to Kalimpong, you may reach Teesta Bazar through the Peshok road and then continued on the same route.
+From west Sikkim you have to travel via Jorethang.

-Local people and culture
+People and culture

 The town offers pleasant weather for most of the year.
 During summer the maximum temperature rarely crosses 25 degree centigrade.
 Since the town is located at an altitude of about 4200 feet only, the weather during winter also does not get lower than 10 degrees during the day.
 The town receives heavy rainfall during the Monsoon months of July to September.

 For your travel requirements in Kalimpong and rest of North East India, you may fill the form below and our helpdesk executives will assist you with your travel requirements immediately.
 You may also call us at the contact number given in the contact us page.